biocypher/biochatter/README.md

 following extras (e.g. `pip install biochatter[streamlit]`):

 - `streamlit`: support for streamlit UI functions (used in ChatGSE)

-- `podcast`: support for podcast text-to-speech
+- `podcast`: support for podcast text-to-speech (for the free Google TTS; the paid OpenAI TTS can be used without this extra)

+- `xinference`: support for querying open-source LLMs through Xorbits Inference

 ## Usage